michalbogdal/transaction-managers/README.md

 #### **_Transactions... my friends._**

-**Transaction managers** are responsible as name suggest for managing transactions.
-They decides if a new transaction should be created, maybe joined to already created one or if in the end we should commit or rollback changes.
+**Transaction managers** have similar goals, to bound treads with resources and decide if a new transaction should be created, previous suspended, or maybe to continue already created one.
+Apart from this they make a final decision if transaction should be committed or rollback.

-Spring provides one common abstraction for Transaction Managers:  **PlatformTransactionManager**, thanks to it the source code doesn't need to be aware of particular manager, so there is no need for any changes when transaction manager is replaced.
+**Spring framework** provides one common abstraction for Transaction Managers:  **PlatformTransactionManager**, thanks to it the source code doesn't need to be aware of particular manager, so there is no need for any changes when transaction manager is replaced.

-Different implementation deals with different abstractions: session factory  (hibernate), entity manager (jpa), datasource (jdbc) etc.
+Different implementations deals with different abstractions: session factory  (hibernate), entity manager (jpa), datasource (jdbc) etc.
 Sometimes they can handle couple of resources under same transaction like JDBC and ORM, this is only possible if they **share the same connection** to database.

 If we have different resources (database and JMS), or many databases (oracle, mysql etc) only one option to have global atomic transaction (XA) is to use JtaTransactionManager and _two phase commit_.
-Of course it depends on particular system if we really need that kind of semantics, or maybe other approach would be sufficient as well.
+ The question should be if we really need it.
+It depends on particular system and requirements.
+Always it is a matter of trade off.
+ Good alternative could be "_Best effort 1pc_" (see links), transaction compensation and other patterns of distributed transactions.

 Declarative approach by using **@Transactional** annotation, makes the transaction handling stuff fully transparent.